minhquan0902/Reddit-clone-server/README.md

 3. MikroOrm as the main ORM tech
 4. ApolloServer
 5. Redis for storing cookies and user cache
-6. argon2 for password has
+6. argon2 for password hash
 7. Express server and express session
 8. Docker for devops and deploying processes